top of page

 Before we get into when the best time to sleep train is, let’s address what sleep training is.
 Sleep training is teaching your child independent sleep skills so that when they have a normal biological waking (in the middle of the night or during a nap) they are able to check in with their surroundings and put themselves back to sleep without needing an outside factor to assist them back to sleep (bottle, nursing, rocking, etc.).

-The earliest you can begin sleep training is 4 months old.
+The earliest you can begin sleep training is around 16 weeks old.
 Sleep training at this age can be very successful.
 However, it’s important to note that we are likely still keeping one overnight feeding at this age.
 Check out this article we wrote on sleep training and keeping one night feeding.

 We love helping families sleep train their children at any age!
-However, one of my favorite ages to work with is babies between 5-6 months old.
+However, one of our favorite ages to work with is babies between 5-6 months old.
 At this age, baby has likely gone through the 4-month sleep regression and there are less variables at play.
 Most babies are starting to roll at this age too which can aid in sleep.
 Many babies WANT to sleep on their bellies, but before they can get to that milestone, sleep is primarily on their backs (supine position).
+Baby is starting solids, taking bigger feeds and is able to connect those sleep cycles more efficiently now. :)

 Sleep Training a Baby (6-12 Months)